Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 • Not all hyperbaric oxygen clinics are the same.
 It’s critical to do your research to understand each clinic’s methodology.
 Ensure they have on-site medical professionals certified in hyperbaric medicine, use an evidence-based protocol, and track relevant data throughout your health journey.

 • Look at the type of oxygen chambers they provide.
 Only hard-sided chambers can reach the pressure required for medical treatment.
-There are two main types—monoplace and multiplace chambers.
-Monoplace chambers are glass or plastic tubes that fit one person, whereas multiplace chambers oversee multiple clients simultaneously.
-A multiplace chamber, or suite, offers a more comfortable environment and allows medical professionals to be in the chamber to monitor and care for multiple patients.
+There are two main types of HBOT chambers: monoplace and multiplace.
+Monoplace chambers are glass or plastic tubes that fit one person, whereas multiplace chambers accommodate multiple clients simultaneously.
+A multiplace chamber, or suite, offers a more comfortable environment and allows medical professionals to be in the chamber to monitor and care for multiple patients during therapy.

 • Look for a multidisciplinary team of medical professionals who offer comprehensive care and clearly communicate the HBOT process and risks.
 At Aviv Clinics, our medical team includes physiotherapists, neuropsychologists, nutrition specialists, physicians and others who help set the stage for a successful treatment.